Everything You Need To Know About Business Insurance

 Commercial auto insurance protects company vehicles, such as service trucks, automobiles, and workers’ vans.
 It works similarly to personal auto insurance because it provides coverage for liability, collisions, and medical payments.
 However, it is vital to get this specific insurance since your personal policy will not cover for vehicles used for business purposes.

 - Business Interruption

 If you are wondering what business insurance I need if a disaster forces me to cease my business operations for some time, this type of business insurance will compensate you for lost income caused by the event.
 It is particularly applicable for businesses that operate in a physical location since disasters will likely cause significant interruption in your daily operations.

 - Data Breach

 With looming threats on cyberattacks today, this insurance policy will help protect your business from losses that may occur from a data breach.
 Some insurance companies will go so far as to assist in finding the source of the breach and mitigating it to prevent future attacks.
-A similar type of insurance, known as cyber liability insurance, also exists to cover data breach lawsuits, monitor fraud, and related expenses.
+A similar type of insurance, known as cyber liability insurance, also covers data breach lawsuits, monitoring fraud, and related expenses.

 Insurance coverage for businesses – What’s Included?

 Business insurance coverage will ultimately vary based on your specific policy, though it typically covers elements like lost income, property damage, lawsuits, and similar losses.
 One of the most common business insurance options is the Business Owner’s Policy (BOP), which puts together property and liability coverage into one policy.
 Most businesses will qualify for a BOP, but the specific requirements for eligibility will differ based on your insurance provider.